TallKite/linnstrument-firmware/README.md

 * 11-requestFretboardsAllEDOs.mid
 * 12-requestScalesRainbowsFretboardsAllEDOs.mid

-* 13-requestSettingsCurrentSplit.mid (exports the Per-Split settings for the current split, importing overwrites same)
+* 13-requestSettingsCurrentSplit.mid (exports the Per-Split settings for the current split)
-* 14-requestCurrentSettings.mid (exports the Global settings and both Per-Split settings, importing overwrites same)
+* 14-requestCurrentSettings.mid (exports the Global settings + both Per-Split settings)
-* 15-requestAllMemories.mid (exports all 6 memories but not the Global and Per-Split settings, importing overwrites same)
+* 15-requestAllMemories.mid (exports all 6 memories but not the Global and Per-Split settings)
-* 16-requestAllUserSettings.mid (exports everything except calibration data and sequencer projects, importing overwrites same)
+* 16-requestAllUserSettings.mid (exports everything except calibration data and the 16 sequencer projects)

+* 17-requestCurrentSequencerDrumNotes.mid (exports the 14 drum notes in the current split's sequencer, good for drum pad mode)
+* 18-requestCurrentSequencer.mid (exports the current split's sequencer, doesn't include the project tempo)
+* 19-requestCurrentProject.mid (exports the entire current project = both sequencers + the project tempo)
+* 20-requestAllProjects.mid (exports all 16 projects, overwriting the current project in the process)

 MINI CLIP-LAUNCHER